astroML/text_errata/README.md

 Page 130: The denominator of the argument of the exponential of Eq.
 (4.11) should be sigma squared, not sigma, to better match Eq.
 (3.43) and lead to Eq.
 (4.13).

+Page 163: Section 4.7.6, discussing the F-test for comparing variances of two Gaussian distributions, suggests using scipy.stats.f_oneway.
+However, stats.f_oneway actually returns a p-value for the F-test to compare means of subsamples by analysis of variance (ANOVA), a technique which is common in medicine and social sciences but rare in astronomy.
+The F-test for variances is quite sensitive to the assumption of Gaussianity and perhaps better avoided.

 ## Chapter 5